-- 1. Download ble_app_pass_c_fw.bin to GR5515 SK Board 1 (as the Client) through GProgrammer. - 2.
-Download ble_app_pass_fw.bin to GR5515 SK Board 2 (as the Server) through GProgrammer. - 3.
-Connect the serial port of the Board 1 to the PC, start GRUart, and configure the serial port on the GRUart as described in "Section 2.4 Serial Port Settings". - 4.
-After the Client connects to the Server, press OK on the Board 1 to set the Server in Silent mode; double-press OK to set the Server in Mute Once mode; long-press OK to cancel the Silent mode. - 5.
-GRUart displays the Alert Status information received from the Server on the Client.
+- 1. Download ble_app_pass_c.bin to SK Board 1 (as the Client) through GProgrammer. - 2.
+Download ble_app_pass.bin to SK Board 2 (as the Server) through GProgrammer. - 3.
+Connect the serial port of the Board 1 to the PC, start GRUart, and configure the serial port on the GRUart. - 4.
+After the Client connects to the Server, press OK on the Board 1 to set the Server in Silent mode; double-press OK to set the Server in Mute Once mode; long-press OK to cancel the Silent mode. - GRUart displays the Alert Status information received from the Server on the Client.
 You can view the details: Ringer State, Vibrate State, and Display State.